LHNCBC/lforms/form_definition.md

         * default - If true, this unit will be the default unit, which means it will show up in the field when the question is shown and the user does not have to pick it.
 If false, this key can be omitted.
-    * editable - (optional) If "0" the input field is readonly, any other value makes the input field editable.
+    * editable - (optional) If "0" the input field is readonly/disabled, any other value makes the input field editable.
     * header - If true, then this is not a question but a section, which can contain its own <a href="#items">items</a> array of questions and sections.